(non-MAGSR dogs only)

-Surrendering your pet should be considered your LAST option
+Surrendering your pet should be considered your LAST option, not your FIRST.

 Pet Friendly Apartments and Rentals: